 One day, A FOR SALE sign appeared.
 Time passed.

 Enter, Elizabeth Gabriel Brooke, Laurel Wise, Christina, and William Davidson.
 Our luxury hotel in Provincetown, MA celebrates its 44th year in 2022, with the same remarkable woman at the helm.

 The Wampanoag Tribe had settlements at the foot of the Center Hill that is now called High Pole Hill.

 A landlocked home was built by fisherman to house their family where 102-102a Bradford Street now stands

-A Captain’s home was built for the Cook family where 104-104a Bradford Street now stands
+A Captain’s home was built where 104-104a Bradford Street now stands

 1800’s – 1900’s

-104 Bradford is a private home with stables in back owned by the Cook Family.
+104 Bradford is a private home with stables in the back

 Allen & Allen Plumbing Company was housed here and they turned the stables into a garage to store their supplies.